-A full-requirements contract is a form of price insurance.
-Like any insurance product, it can and should carry a price premium.
-One estimate of the premium, which can be computed at the time the contract is purchased, is the amount by which the full requirements price exceeds the contemporaneous forward price (which is a market indicator, not a price at which service could be offered, and which does not include the inevitable impact of any future positive or negative balancing).
-That estimated is labeled A in Figure 6-5.
-The components of the cost of full requirements service can be broken out into the actual spot cost of the underlying supply and the total risk premium, whose expected value is labeled B in Figure 6-5.
+A full-requirements contract is a form of price insurance, Like any insurance product, it can and there should becarry a price premium associated with that.95 One estimate of the premium, which can be computed at the time the contract is purchased, is the amount by which the full requirements price exceeds the contemporaneous forward price, (which is a market indicator, not a price at which service could be offered, and which does not include the inevitable impact of any future positive or negative balancing).
+That estimated is labeled A in Figure 6-5 Figure 6-5.
+Or, The components of the cost of full requirements service could can be broken out into the actual spot cost of the service itself (whatever the cost of spot underlying supply turned out to be) and residual compensation or and the total risk premium, whose expected value is labeled B in Figure 6-5.
 Finally the premium can be estimated as the residual compensative relative to the expected cost of a partially hedged strategy, such as is labeled C in Figure 6-5.

-In its Order approving the IPA's 2014 Procurement Plan, the Commission stated:
+Review of Analysis from In its Order approving the IPA's 2014 Procurement Plan, the Commission stated: